ESL Lesson Plans for Teachers

 Short (15–20 min)

-1. Set context with headline, image, 1 prediction (3 min)
+1. Set context with the headline, image, and 1 prediction.

-4. Students tell a partner the main points, or answer 1 speaking question (4 min)
+5. Students retell the main points or answer 1 speaking question.

 Full (45–50 min)

-2. First listen for the main idea, no pausing (4 min)
+2. First listen: students listen for the main idea without pausing.

-3. Second listen + True or False or Multiple Choice (12 min)
+3. Second listen: students answer True or False and Multiple Choice questions.

-4. Third pass for Sequencing or Listen and Fill Gaps (10 min)
+4. Third pass: students complete Sequencing and Listen and Fill Gaps.

-5. Pair discussion, then a quick whole-class summary (12 min)
+5. Pair discussion, then a quick whole-class summary.

 Skip